vijay-karavadra/graph-rag/docs/guide/adapters.md

 ### Apache Cassandra {: #cassandra}

 [Apache Cassandra](https://cassandra.apache.org/) is supported by the [`CassandraAdapter`][langchain_graph_retriever.adapters.cassandra.CassandraAdapter].
-The adapter requires denormalizing metadata containing lists in order to use them as edges.
+The adapter requires shredding metadata containing lists in order to use them as edges.
 It does not combine the adjacent query.

 ### Chroma

 [Chroma](https://www.trychroma.com/) is supported by the [`ChromaAdapter`][langchain_graph_retriever.adapters.chroma.ChromaAdapter].
-The adapter requires denormalizing metadata containing lists in order to use them as edges.
+The adapter requires shredding metadata containing lists in order to use them as edges.
 It does not combine the adjacent query.

 ## Implementation

 The [Adapter][graph_retriever.adapters.Adapter] interface may be implemented directly.
-For LangChain [VectorStores][langchain_core.vectorstores.base.VectorStore], [LangchainAdapter][langchain_graph_retriever.adapters.langchain.LangchainAdapter] and [DenormalizedAdapter][langchain_graph_retriever.adapters.langchain.DenormalizedAdapter] provide much of the necessary functionality.
+For LangChain [VectorStores][langchain_core.vectorstores.base.VectorStore], [LangchainAdapter][langchain_graph_retriever.adapters.langchain.LangchainAdapter] and [ShreddedLangchainAdapter][langchain_graph_retriever.adapters.langchain.ShreddedLangchainAdapter] provide much of the necessary functionality.